flowcontrol12/docu/docs/03-Installation guide.md

 ### 4.1 NTP Configuration

-This tab is used to set basic parameters related to date and time setting.
+This tab is used to set basic parameters related to the date and time settings.

 ![maintenancemode-ntpcofig](assets_03-Installation%20guide/maintenancemode-ntpcofig.png)